 Finding the right digital solutions provider is a major investment.
-Buying resources and tech for your schools can be a big responsibility and choosing the right equipment can be tricky.
+Buying resources and tech for your school is a big responsibility and choosing the right equipment can be tricky.
 There are many things to consider when deciding which digital education solution will best suit your needs, but having a clear idea of the purpose and functionality of these EdTech resources will help make these purchasing decisions easier.

 Over the past few years, there has been a huge influx of education technology resources available to schools – from tablets and robotics to online platforms and digital whiteboards.
 While there are always new products being introduced into the market, schools have started to become wiser in the ways they make their decisions.
 Rather than simply buying the latest and greatest technology because they look exciting or are the latest fad, staff members are focusing on what will really cater to their specific requirements and provide value to both the school and students.